Last updated:

 Public offices should apply the terms of this policy in line with the Approval Processes Policy and the Value and Risk Policy.

-The Cloud Computing Issues Paper was designed to explore recordkeeping implications of cloud computing.
+The Cloud Computing Issues Paper previously issued by PROV, examines the recordkeeping implications of operating in a cloud computing environment.

 The Recordkeeping Implications for Social Media Issues Paper was designed to discuss social media recordkeeping and what Victorian government should be considering in regards to these types of records.